Urban Homesteading Fair Sponsored by What If? Publishing

 We took over the center of the library and filled it with chickens, ducks, rabbits and worms!
 There was also an area where kids could color an urban homesteading coloring page to help them learn too.

-We had 12 tables that included a variety of experts from the neighborhood that were there to help visitors learn about gardening, chickens, ducks, rabbits, composting, permaculture, fermenting, preserving food and more.
+We had 12 tables that included a variety of experts from the neighborhood who were there to help visitors learn about gardening, chickens, ducks, rabbits, composting, permaculture, fermenting, preserving food and more.